 The sibling relationship is the longest lasting relationship.
-Having a sibling with special needs or on the autism spectrum comes with unique opportunities, but also inherent challenges that can create complex, confusing, and contradictory feelings such as: love, joy, pride, anger, frustration, fear, sadness, resentment, jealousy, confusion, embarrassment, and isolation to name but a few.
-Siblings sometimes feel left out and overlooked, or under enormous pressure to be the mature, responsible child within the family unit.
+Having a sibling on the autism spectrum, or who has other special needs comes with unique opportunities and inherent challenges that can create complex, confusing and contradictory feelings including love, joy, pride, anger, frustration, fear, sadness, resentment, jealousy, confusion, embarrassment and isolation.
+Siblings so feel left out, overlooked or pressure to be the mature, responsible child within the family unit.